Lakshmi Baramma

-Lakshmi Baramma is a Kannada serial that aired on Colors Kannada (previously ETV Kannada).
-It premiered on 4 March 2013 and is the second longest running Kannada series.
-The second season of the series, Lakshmi Bharamma 2 aired on Colors Kannada From 13 March 2023.
-It starrs Tanvi Rao, Shamanth Gowda, Bhumika Ramesh.
+Lakshmi Baramma is a Kannada serial that aired on Colors Kannada.
+It premiered on 4 March 2013 and is the second longest running Kannada TV series.
+The second season of the series, Lakshmi Baramma 2 aired from 13 March 2023.
+It starred Tanvi Rao, Shamanth Gowda, Bhumika Ramesh.

 Plot

 Laxmi is an innocent village girl.
 She was an orphan and was raised by her grandmother.
 She had an evil step mother and her two sons.
 However, she had a good bonding with Nanjundi, her youngest stepbrother.

 After marrying Chandan realises that her husband was in love with his girlfriend Shruthi.
 She wishes not to be an obstacle in his path and runs away from him.
 But the situation lands her to the house of Shruthi.
 On the other hand, Shruthi unknowing the truth about Laxmi accepts her as her younger sister and names her Chinnu much against the wishes of her mother.

 The twist in the tale arrives when Shruthi is Chandan's girlfriend and their marriage fixed.
 Knowing this truth she consoles herself and decides to look into the marriage arrangements.
 At this time her marriage truth is discovered by Parvathi, her mother-in-law.
 Ranjith his uncle also aware of this truth.
 Kumudha, Chandan's evil aunt along with her secret husband Manoj tries to acquire the whole property in her name.
 The family is unaware of her evil plans.
 Kailash, Shruthi's father discovers Kumudha's truth but he was beaten to death by her husband.
 He was timely saved by Laxmi.
 Kumudha who is furious at Laxmi is furious and learns of her marriage secret.
 Now she plays a mind game with her.
 Kailash slowly recovers and then he warns Kumudha.
 Later even he gets to know the truth of Laxmi.
 Parvathi and Kailash decide to tell this truth to Shruthi and finally, everybody knows the truth.